 - It is advised to accomplish WooCommerce database backup before global changes.

-- Uploading data via Store Manager, you are allowed to select import file source - HTTP URL to file, access details to FTP server file is disposed at or local folder.
+- Uploading data via Store Manager, you are allowed to select import file source - HTTP URL to file, access details to FTP server file is disposed at, local folder or Google Spreadsheets.

 - WooCommerce import tool supports import from various file formats, .csv, .xml, .xls/.xlsx, .ods, .txt, .zip.
 If you have product data stored in one of files enumerated, you can flawlessly upload it with Store Manager for WooCommerce.

-WooCommerce Import from .csv: How Should File Look Like
+WooCommerce Import from .csv: How Should the File Look Like

 Store Manager hasn’t strict requirements to import file fields.
 When creating new products, you definitely will include the fields to maximally describe them: name, description, category merchandise will be placed to, feature image, price, SKU, stock, product type, visibility, etc. You will get product created having minimum details in the file, though you should always care about informative product catalog and enrich it with all necessary specifications.